COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/uk_detailed_regions_before_after_part_1.png"  width="400"/>
-<figcaption align="center"> <b>Figure 2</b> <div style="text-align: justify"><i>Comparison between the mobility levels on the end of the second period (05 of April) and the end of the third period (17 of April) in the UK, England, Nothern Ireland, Scotland and Wales.
+<figcaption align="center"> <b>Figure 2</b> <div style="text-align: justify"><i>Comparison between the mobility levels on the end of the second period (5th of April) and the end of the third period (17 of April) in the UK, England, Nothern Ireland, Scotland and Wales.
 As observed, in most of the regions there was an increase in the mobility activity.</i>
 </div></figcaption>
 </figure>

 <br>
-We used an analysis based on the speed in which mobility patterns have changed by looking at individual locations (local authorities) at the beginning and end of each period and calculating the slope of the line segment that links the two positions. **Figure 3** shows how this is done.
-In summary, if the degree of larger the change in the degree of mobility the steeper is the slope of the line segment the faster the changes.
-We have 3 basic cases shown in **Figures 3(A), 3(B) and 3(C)** representing an increase of mobility levels, constancy, and decrease, respectively.
+We used an analysis based on the speed at which mobility patterns have changed by looking at individual locations (at the local authority level) at the beginning and end of each period and calculating the slope of the line segment that links the two positions. **Figure 3** shows how this is done.
+In summary, the larger the degree of change in mobility, the steeper the line segment.
+We have 3 basic cases shown in **Figures 3(A), 3(B) and 3(C)** representing an increase of mobility levels, no change, and a decrease, respectively.
 After doing this, each location has a slope associated with it for each of the three periods.

 <br>